Tarpelite/Glacier/README.md

 # Glacier

-A pure differentiable functional programming language with
+Glacier is a pure differentiable , functional programming language designed for speeding up your deeplearning research.